 Fathers cherish the relationship that they have with their children, and the prospect of missing out on valuable time with their kids after a divorce or separation can be worrisome.
-Fathers often fear that the mothers of their children will receive custody and child support with little regard for their opinion.
+Dada often fear that the mothers of their children will receive custody and child support with little regard for their opinion.

 With the help of a Johns Creek father’s rights lawyer from our team, you could make sure your voice is heard in your family law matter.
 Representation from a dedicated family attorney could make all the difference in the outcome of your case.